-- The report will show the location and photo, and it can easily trace it back for resolution.
+- The report will show the location and photo and can easily trace it back for resolution.

 - Once the job is completed, another image can upload as proof.

-- A simple dashboard shows the KPI of the Division that handles the cases, such as the status of the reports, closed, pending, rejected cases, among others.
+- A simple dashboard shows the KPI of the Division that handles the cases, such as the status of the reports and closed, pending, and rejected cases, among others.

 - Such reports are made in real-time and accessible anywhere.
 The management needs to have instant access to these insights.

-This IoT solution is called Favorsense – a crowdsensing platform that allows a user to make reports regarding any issues of the cities.
+This IoT solution is Favorsense – a crowdsensing platform that allows users to make reports regarding any issues in the cities.
 It will automatically collect the actual “pain points” of the cities.
 Favorsense will be an excellent tool for city authorities to identify these problems and turn them into innovative city applications.
-Thus, the app can become an official way for the local councils to engage with the citizens.
+Thus, the app can become an official way for local councils to engage with the citizens.

-However, we didn’t anticipate the long sales cycle and tedious procurement process by this council.
+However, we didn’t anticipate this council’s long sales cycle and tedious procurement process.
 Nowadays, we take a different approach whereby we work via MSCA (Malaysia Smart City Alliance).
 We have an earlier opportunity to share our proposal for any Smart Cities initiatives.

-Similar to our first IoT product, the second IoT product also have its own set of challenges especially going to the market.
-This will be shared in a different blog post as our IoT Adventure continues!
+Similar to our first IoT product, the second IoT product also has challenges, especially going to the market.
+This will be shared in a different blog post (8 Top Challenges Building a Citizen Engagement App) as our IoT Adventure continues!